Tyler R. Koski, MD

 In spinal deformity surgery, spinal alignment is of paramount importance.
 This discipline includes advanced reconstructive spine surgery techniques to manage skeletal deformities such as scoliosis and oncologic and congenital disorders of the spine.
-The fellowship assumes that the successful candidate has a solid foundation in spinal surgery and instrumentation; it provides the skills in evaluation and treatment of spinal deformity.
+The Complex and Reconstructive Spine Surgery fellowship assumes that the successful candidate has a solid foundation in spinal surgery and instrumentation; it provides the skills in evaluation and treatment of spinal deformity.
 Other advanced treatment modalities such as image guidance and minimally invasive surgery supplement the deformity training.

-The Complex and Reconstructive Spinal Deformity fellowship is of twelve months’ duration, and is accredited by the Committee on Accreditation of Subspecialty Training (CAST) of the Society of Neurological Surgeons (SNS).
-The fellowship is based at Northwestern University’s McGaw Medical Center and Lurie Children’s Hospital.
+The yearlong fellowship is accredited by the Committee on Accreditation of Subspecialty Training of the Society of Neurological Surgeons.
+It’s based at Northwestern University’s McGaw Medical Center and Ann & Robert H. Lurie Children’s Hospital of Chicago.

 The fellowship is divided into focused blocks of study, each defining a primary area of the curriculum and educational responsibility including: